usingcaio/usingcaio.github.io/teaching/proofs/index.md

 **References:**

 These are the main references that guided the creation of this course.
 The complete references list can be seen in the lecture notes.
-* Tao, Terence (2016). *Analysis I*.
-Singapore: Springer.
+* Guidorizzi, Hamilton (2015). *Um Curso de Cálculo: Volume I*.
+Rio de Janeiro: LTC.
-* Milies, César Polcino e Sônia Pitta Coelho (2006). *Números: Uma Introdução à Matemática*.
-São Paulo: Edusp.
+* Iezzi, Gelson. *Fundamentos da Matemática Elementar: Volume I, III, VI*.
+São Paulo: Atual.
-* Notas de aula.
+* Susskind, Leonard(2014). *The Theoretical Minimum: What You Need To Do To Start Doing Physics*.
+Chicago: Basic Books .